 It’s midnight and three hours have passed but you’re still tossing and turning on your bed.
 You know your alarm will ring in a few hours, but you don’t want it to.
 The thought of admitting, in front of your team, that you made a wrong decision is making you weak in the knees.
 The issue is too big so they’re bound to notice even if you hide it from them.
 Mistakes are part of our lives, no matter how trivial or challenging it is.
 The act of admitting your mistakes takes more than just valor and guts.
 Admitting your mistakes is your key to maturing as a leader.
 Why?
 Because it is a man’s natural tendency to point fingers or try to forget what happened.
 The maturity of a leader is a strong indicator of his ability to lead a team and the challenges that go with it.
 It also dictates your ability to succeed in client relationships and your personal life.

-Why Swallowing the Bitter Pill of Your Mistakes Helps You Grow
+Swallowing the Bitter Pill of Your Mistakes Helps You Grow as a Leader.

-Owning up to your misjudgement builds integrity — your inner truth compass to doing good — even if no one is looking.
+Owning up to your misjudgment builds integrity — your inner truth compass to doing good — even if no one is looking.

 People’s inability to admit mistakes is sometimes born out of a defensive measure brought about by anxiety.
 Because of fear, some people will always be inclined to seek a haven in deception, to preserve their ego.